rkillickdev/rewind/README.md

 ![Collapsed mobile nav links](docs/features/pp5-features-nav-bar-mobile-collapsed.png)

+___

 Clicking on the hamburger icon expands the nav links which are stacked vertically to the left of the screen.
-Clicking on a link, the icon or anywhere else on the pag collapses the nav menu.
+Clicking on a link, the icon or anywhere else on the page collapses the nav menu.

 ![Expanded mobile nav links](docs/features/pp5-features-nav-bar-mobile-expanded.png)

+___

 The React Router library is used to handle routing for the application, with specified urls routing the user to different pages.
 However this happens without the browser refreshing as the router handles these changes in the React virtual DOM.
 In reality each time a user navigates to a new 'page', it is always the same HTML page but with a different component rendered.